marykdb/maryk/core/documentation/datamodel.md

 }
 ```

-### Usage
+### Usage Example

-Below a new Person DataObject is being constructed and after it validated.
-Lastly
-it shows how to create a new key representing .
+Here's a demonstration of constructing a new Person DataObject, validating it, and creating a new key to represent it.

 ```kotlin
 val johnSmith = Person(